kushal9897/Email-Verification-Tool/Readme.md

-About Project- this for learning purpose
+About Project- This for Learning Purpose
+This project is use go language